Stevie Richards: Various promotions (2008–present)

 On September 4, 2015, Richards, Da Blue Guy, and Hollywood Nova reunited as the Blue World Order for Chikara's 2015 King of Trios tournament.
 They were eliminated from the tournament in their first-round match by the Devastation Corporation (Blaster McMassive, Flex Rumblecrunch and Max Smashmaster).

 On May 28, 2016, in Louisiana, Richards successfully defeated Curt Matthews to capture the WildKat Revolution Championship.
 Richards retained the title over Matthews in a rematch on July 23, 2016.
 He retained again over Bob Holly on September 10, 2016.
 Following his defense, Richards was offered the opportunity from Teddy Long to vacate the Revolution Championship and receive a WildKat Heavyweight Championship match in return.
 Richards accepted the offer.
 On November 12, 2016, at the Revolution Rumble event, Richards defeated Heavyweight Champion Bu Ku Dao by pin to capture the championship.
 Richards made his first successful defense the following week in New Orleans, defeating Vordell Walker.

 On July 30, 2016, Richards entered a Metro Pro Wrestling tournament to a new MPW Heavyweight Champion.
 He was eliminated by Mike Sydal when Sydal used Richards' tights for leverage.

 On August 7, 2016, in Nashville, Richards defeated Aramis to win the Freedom Pro Wrestling National Championship.
 Richards would return to successfully the defend the championship in 2017 against Nick Nero and Johnny Swinger.

 Richards remained in title contention on the independent wrestling scene when on November 5, 2016, in Miami, he challenged for the No.1 contendership to the ICW Heavyweight Championship in a triple threat with Shawn Prime and Gangrel, where Gangrel was victorious.

 Richards began what he dubbed "The Summer of Stevie" following a heel turn in WildKat Sports Wrestling, which would see him retain the WildKat Heavyweight Championship against Ryan Davidson, Matt Lancie, J. Spade, Mr. Anderson and Luke Hawx.
 His match against Hawx took place at WildKat's Philadelphia debut at the ECW Arena, where Richards competed in Apollo Creed-esque ring gear.
-His msot recent match was in 2021.